grafana/mimir/docs/internal/contributing/contributing-to-helm-chart.md

 - Differences in configuration parameters related to urls and file paths are typically not interesting, since they don't change _what_ the cluster does, only _where_ it happens.
 - Differences in performance or scale related properties are typically useful, since these often have difficult-to-test implications on the cluster.

-In order to keep the kustomize configuration manageable, it is divided into layers, each named based on the order they are applied.
+In order to keep the kustomize configuration manageable, it is divided into overlays, each named based on the order they are applied.

-For example, at the time of writing, the Helm chart is passed through the following layers:
+For example, at the time of writing, the Helm chart is passed through the following overlays:

 ```
 $ ls -1 operations/compare-helm-with-jsonnet/helm